dilruk25/GIT-Project-1/README.md

 # GIT-Project-1
-My learning attempts of HTML &amp; CSS
+My learning attempts in HTML &amp; CSS

-Here is my Learning attempts during ICET.
-Still I am working on Javascript part.
-But I am working on my best through self learning to complete all projects into extreme level.
+Here are my Self-Learning attempts during ICET.
+Still, I am working on the Javascript part.
+But I am working on my best through self-learning to complete all projects to an extreme level.
-Thank you for visiting on my Project
+Thank you for visiting my Project 😊